webrogue-runtime/webrogue-runtime.github.io/benefits/modular.md

 ---
 layout: page
-title: Webrogue's modularity
+title: webrogue's modularity
 ---

-As mentioned in explanation of Webrogue's [portability](./portable.html), apps are distributed as __mods__.
+As mentioned in explanation of webrogue's [portability](./portable.html), apps are distributed as __mods__.
-In context of Webrogue the word "mod" stands for "module".
+In context of webrogue the word "mod" stands for "module".

 Webrogue does not differs apps and modifications, so they are unified under term "mods".